Arsh-08/RBI-SEBI-REGULATORY-TRACKER/README.md

 - `Information Architecture` — Structuring unstructured regulatory text into searchable database
 - `Financial Modelling` — Capital impact analysis (CAR, PCR, LCR direction and mechanism)

----

-## How to Extend This Project

-To add a new circular:
-1. Go to rbi.org.in → Notifications or sebi.gov.in → Circulars
-2. Download or paste the circular text
-3. Use the prompt template from Sheet 3 (Prompt Log), adapting Step 3 for the new subject matter
-4. Add a new row to Sheet 2 (Circular Tracker) with the extracted output
-5. Update Sheet 4 (Capital Impact Matrix) and Sheet 5 (Compliance Calendar)

-The methodology scales to any number of circulars across any jurisdiction.

----

 ## References

 - [RBI Notifications](https://www.rbi.org.in/Scripts/NotificationUser.aspx)